StrontiumComputer/Personal-Website/README.md

 # Personal-Website
 My personal portfolio website

-Built with React.JS for Frontend and Astro
+Built with Astro

+Please look at master branch, kind of a noob at git lol